honeydipper/honeydipper/docs/developer.md

 ## Collapsed Events

 Usually an event receiver driver just fires raw events to the daemon, it doesn't have to know what the daemon is expecting.
 There are some exceptions, for example, the webhook driver needs to know if the daemon is expecting some kind of webhook so it can decide what response to send to the web request sender, 200, 404 etc. A collapsed event is an event definition that has all the conditions, including the conditions from events that the current event is inheritting from.
-Dipper sends the collapsed events to the driver in the options with key name "dynamicData.collapsedEvents".
+Dipper sends the collapsed events to the driver in the options with key name
+"dynamicData.collapsedEvents".
 Drivers can use the collapsed events to setup the filtering of the events before sending them to daemon.
-Not only this is allowing the driver to generate meaningful feedback to the external requesters, it also serves as the first line of defense for DDoS attack to the daemon.
+Not only does this allow the driver to generate meaningful feedback to the external requesters, but it also serves as the first line of defense against DDoS attacks on the daemon.

 Below is an example of using the collapsed events data in webhook driver: